Micheál Ledwith: Resignation and abuse allegation

-In 1994 as St Patrick's College, Maynooth approached its bicentenary due to be held the following year, Mgr Ledwith resigned as president, six months before his term of office was to end.
+In 1994 as St Patrick's College, Maynooth approached its bicentenary due to be held the following year, Ledwith resigned as president, six months before his term of office was to end.

 In 1995, the Irish National Broadcaster, RTÉ, initiated inquiries with the college authorities into an allegation of sexual abuse of a minor male.
-The senior management at St Patrick's College, Maynooth initially said that this had not occasioned Mgr Ledwith's departure, however in response to later revelations in the press Ledwith's successor, Monsignor Dermot Farrell, and the Episcopal Trustees of the college issued a joint statement in 2002 admitting that an allegation had been made.
-Ledwith, they noted, had denied this strenuously but the college authorities had nevertheless commenced an investigation, and his Bishop, Dr Brendan Comiskey, had at the time informed both the Gardaí and the relevant Health Board.
+The senior management at St Patrick's College, Maynooth initially said that this had not occasioned Ledwith's departure, however in response to later revelations in the press Ledwith's successor, Dermot Farrell and the Episcopal Trustees of the college issued a joint statement in 2002 admitting that an allegation had been made.
+Ledwith, they noted, had denied this strenuously but the college authorities had nevertheless commenced an investigation, and his Bishop, Brendan Comiskey, had at the time informed both the Gardaí and the relevant Health Board.

 This process of investigation had commenced in or around 1995 but Ledwith, in the interim, came to a private legal settlement with the claimant which admitted no liability and included a confidentiality clause.
 This, they said, frustrated the continuing inquiry.
-Dr Ledwith remained in situ at the college for another two years after his resignation, and continued his professorship.
+Ledwith remained in situ at the college for another two years after his resignation, and continued his professorship.

 Gerard McGinnity

 In 1997 Ledwith and the college reached a mutual understanding for a parting of ways, and he was awarded a pension top-up of £100,000.
 He also agreed to leave his rooms on the college campus at this time.
 In 2002 the Irish media reported that a former seminarian was suing Mgr Ledwith over "an alleged incident" in 1994, after Ledwith's resignation.
 The 2005 Ferns Report noted that the ex-student later withdrew the allegation and dropped the lawsuit.

 Controversies surrounding Ledwith's appointment as president of St Patrick's College, Maynooth in 1985 were discussed in the national media in 2002.
-It emerged that in 1983–84 Fr Gerard McGinnity, then senior dean of Maynooth, complained about Ledwith to seven bishops including the bishop of Ferns, Dr Brendan Comiskey, who was championing Ledwith's appointment, Cardinal Tomás Ó Fiaich and Bishop Cahal Daly.
+It emerged that in 1983–84 Gerard McGinnity, then senior dean of Maynooth, complained about Ledwith to seven bishops including the bishop of Ferns, Brendan Comiskey, who was championing Ledwith's appointment, Cardinal Tomás Ó Fiaich and Bishop Cahal Daly.
 The 2005 Ferns Report said that the complaints related to alleged homosexual "orientation and propensity" rather than any improper conduct.
 The then Bishop of Galway, Dr Eamon Casey, conducted a private investigation, and as no seminarian came forward to make a complaint, the matter was dropped.
 In the immediate aftermath, as McGinnity's position was deemed untenable, he was required to leave the college, and Ledwith's appointment was confirmed.